ruslanmv/ruslanmv.github.io/_posts/2022-01-24-How-to-connect-Google-Colab-to-your-computer.md

-you click
+when you click, will be open two windows, one is the google colab an the other the screen where you have to copy the localhost address.

 ![image-20220629233110422](../assets/images/posts/2022-01-24-How-to-connect-Google-Colab-to-your-computer/image-20220629233110422.png)

-and copy the last value to your google colab .
+and copy the last values in red and paste in your google colab .

 **Uninstall**